tpascarella/sr50/docs/kpis/savings-rate.md

 ## Average American Savings Rate

-The average Savings Rate in America can be found at the FRED website [here](https://fred.stlouisfed.org/series/PSAVERT).
+The average Savings Rate in America can be found at the [FRED website](https://fred.stlouisfed.org/series/PSAVERT).

 The following graph represents average Savings Rates fom 1959 through today, note that the historical avergage hovers around 10%.